bokkypoobah/SantimentCrowdsale/audit/CrowdsaleMinter.md

     event TokenStarted(address tokenAddr);

     //there are around 40 addresses in PRESALE_ADDRESSES list.
 Everything fits into single Tx.
+    // BK NOTE - See issue 21 re % calcs of total, or on top of total
     // BK NOTE - Confirm the gas usage for this tx function mintAllBonuses() external
     // BK Ok - after public sale